absalomedia/sites-box/README.md

 Includes:

-* MySQL data directory is external in order to stop it being destroyed when Vagrant destroyed
-* Simplified MySQL access - it's now seen as local instead of the standard SSH connection
 * FTP access using VSFTP
 * Composer updates to latest version
 * Mailcatcher loads on boot
 * DNSMasq detection for Windows hosts
+* Apache virtual host directory now customised in config.yaml file
+* MySQL data directory is now a synced folder to stop you losing data on when Vagrant image is destroyed
+* MySQL synced folder now customised in config.yaml file
+* Simplified MySQL access - it's now seen as local instead of the standard SSH connection

 Setup requires: